 The Hawthorne Village(r) Thomas Kinkade trains are the most charming collectible trains ever designed.
 Each features artwork from reknowned artist Thomas Kinkade and is supported by a wide range of accessories.

-The trains featured on this page are subscription trains.
-That means that you buy them in installments, like a magazine.
-Like many other Hawthorne Village(r) Trains, these trains are in O scale, which means that they are 1:48 the size of the "real thing," about the same scale as most of the better Lionel trains.
-But they run on HO gauge track, making your railroad easier to set up and to fit into a fairly small place.
-These trains are also built using parts from the Bachmann On30 trains, so parts and service will always be available.
+The train featured on this page is a subscription train.
+That means that you buy it in installments, like a magazine.
+Like many other Hawthorne Village(r) Trains, this train is in O scale, which means that it is 1:48 the size of the "real thing," about the same scale as most of the better Lionel trains.
+But it runs on HO gauge track, making your railroad easier to set up and to fit into a fairly small place.
+This train is also built using parts from the Bachmann On30 trains, so parts and service will always be available.
 In addition, track and accessories that are made to go with the Bachmann On30 trains will work with these as well.

 This page includes accessories that a Thomas Kinkade or Hawthorne Village(r) collector might be interested in purchasing to add interest to this set.
 For example, the Thomas Kinkade Christmas Village and accessories are perfectly scaled to look right with this train and to give it a community to serve.